Project lead

-Maui County Department of ‘Ōiwi Resources
+County of Maui Department of 'Oiwi Resources

 The Lahaina Royal Complex Master Plan will create a comprehensive community vision for the spaces and ‘āina that comprise the Royal Complex.
 It will weave together cultural and historic sites, surrounding parts of the town, educational and recreational activities, parking, access, and movement around the area.